awslabs/duvet/design/query/design.md

 and stacked annotations
 (execution is transitive through stacked annotations).

-Two implementations exist:
+Two implementations exist, both in the verified `duvet-coverage` crate:

-**Basic forward-walk:**
+**Degraded model:**
-The simplified execution detection.
+The classifier-less execution detection.
-Walks forward from the annotation, skipping whitespace and other annotations.
-Stops at the first line that appears in coverage data (executed or not executed) or at an unknown line.
+Resolves the annotation to its target line
+(the next non-annotation, non-whitespace line below it) and reads execution status directly from the coverage report at that line — no propagation.
 Works for any language
 but cannot see through declarations, method signatures, or other constructs that coverage tools don't report.
+Its properties (D1–D4) are proven with Verus alongside the two-phase model's.

 **Two-phase coverage model (enhanced):**
 Uses tree-sitter AST parsing to classify source lines,